Ritibh/VSDSquadron_mini_internship/README.md

 ### 4. Generating a smaller version of assembly code using the fast command

-The command used to compile the samller version using the RISC-V compiler is **riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=riscv64i -o sum1ton.o sum1ton.c** this will create the objdump file and now using the command **riscv64-unknown-elf-objdump -d sum1ton.o** will generate the assembly code
+The command used to compile the smaller version using the RISC-V compiler is **riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=riscv64i -o sum1ton.o sum1ton.c** this will create the objdump file and now using the command **riscv64-unknown-elf-objdump -d sum1ton.o** will generate the assembly code